 In Leicester Square, you’ll find a bronze sculpture of Harry Potter from The Philosopher’s Stone, capturing him in a moment of discovery.

-📍 Leicester Square, London WC2H 7JY, UK
+📍 Leicester Square WC2H 7JY

 Head to Hamleys on Regent Street (the iconic toy megastore) where a whole section of the ground floor is dedicated to Harry Potter.

 From wands and robes to magical toys, this is the ultimate stop for fans of all ages looking to immerse themselves in the world of Hogwarts.
-A perfect spot for children eager to take home their favourite magical memorabilia!

-Map of Harry Potter things to do in London.
+Map of Harry Potter Things to Do in London 📍

 FAQs for Harry Potter things to do in London.